 Prerequisite: RDG 090 or the Harper College reading placement test with an acceptable score.

 RDG 100 Reading for the Technologies (3-0)

-strategies appropriate to vocational/technical programs.
+Teaches reading, writing and problem-solving strategies appropriate to vocational/technical programs.
 Provides practice with applying skills necessary for success in specific career-vocational programs.